jrgarcia11/letterboxd-randomiser/README.md

 2. User and List names must match list URL

 Made with <a href="https://github.com/pallets/flask">Flask</a>
+To run locally:
+1. Python and its package installer (pip) must be on your machine
+2. $pip install Flask
+3. $pip install Flask-WTF
+4. $cp flaskapp.py app.py
+5. $flask run

 <p>Credit to spacebruce for letterboxd access framework</p>